 I have been fortunate to spend more than half of my professional life serving as a CTO or CIO, where I have cultivated the philosophies and approaches you will read about on these pages.
 Currently, I am the CIO for an incredible organization called The Palmer Family of Companies, which includes G&C Foods in Syracuse, NY; Palmer Food Services in Rochester, NY; and Palmer’s Direct To You Market in Rochester, NY.

-I am also a regular guest lecturer at a few colleges in upstate New York, including the Rochester Institute of Technology, where I serve as Adjunct Faculty as time permits, and where I serve on the Software Engineering Industry Advisory Board.
+I am also a regular guest lecturer at a few colleges in upstate New York, including the Rochester Institute of Technology, where I serve as Adjunct Faculty within the Software Engineering Department as time permits, and where I serve on the Software Engineering Industry Advisory Board.

 I serve as Programs Co-Chair for the Western New York Chapter of the Society for Information Management.